10QueensRoad/10queensroad-staging/_posts/2013-11-15-achieve-usability-and-accessibility-with-angularjs-1.md

 {% include JB/setup %}

-> ####_This blog is written with love._
+> ####_This blog post is written with love._

 The Australian government has endorsed the [Web Content Accessibiity Guidelines version 2.0 (WCAG 2.0)](http://www.w3.org/TR/WCAG20/) as [a mandatory requirement for all government websites](http://webguide.gov.au/accessibility-usability/accessibility/).
-In this blog post, we will show a creative way to implement the item [ARIA2: Identifying required fields with the aria-required property](http://www.w3.org/TR/2013/NOTE-WCAG20-TECHS-20130905/ARIA2).
+In this blog post, we will show a creative way to implement the item [ARIA2: Identifying required fields with the ‘aria-required’ property](http://www.w3.org/TR/2013/NOTE-WCAG20-TECHS-20130905/ARIA2).

 <!--end excerpt-->